Oil prices rose Wednesday on the back of supply restrictions in North America and falling U.S. inventories.

 Oil prices rose to the highest level in more than two years Wednesday, boosted by a drop in U.S. crude stockpiles.

 On Wednesday, the U.S. Energy Information Administration reported that crude inventories fell by 1.9 million barrels in the week ended Nov.
 17, exceeding analyst expectations for a drop of 1.5 million barrels.
-The data helped ease concerns over high stockpiles in the U.S. even as global supply has declined.
+The data helped ease concerns over increasing supply from the U.S. as global supply has declined.

-Prices also rose on disruptions to TransCanada Corp.'s Keystone pipeline, which leaked about 5,000 barrels of oil last week.
+Prices were also helped by disruptions in TransCanada Corp.'s Keystone pipeline, which leaked about 5,000 barrels of oil last week.
 Analysts said this contributed to the decline of crude stockpiles at Cushing, Okla., an important hub for oil storage and pricing.

 "We continue to see support from the optimism that you'll see an extension agreed to next week," said Gene McGillian, research manager at Tradition Energy.
 Along with healthy demand, "those two factors still seem to be outweighing that U.S. and North American production is going to be increasing," he said.

-U.S. production reached another record weekly high last week to 9.658 million barrels per day, according to the EIA.
+U.S. production also reached another record weekly high last week, according to the EIA.

 "We're going to need to see this kind of [reduced inventories] data every week to start another leg on this rally," Mr. McGillian said.

-With bullish speculative bets on oil hovering near record highs, analysts warn the market could be underwhelmed by an announcement from OPEC and vulnerable to a selloff next week.
+Analysts have warned that with bullish speculative bets on oil near record highs, the market could be underwhelmed by an announcement from OPEC and vulnerable to a selloff next week.
 While most market participants are betting on an extension, more uncertainty surrounds the length of any such deal.

 The EIA reported that gasoline stockpiles were unchanged last week, and distillate stockpiles rose by 300,000 barrels.